 Modest Swimwear Beaches

-At Rihaala we have managed to gain our own ‘Rihaala Beach” where rules will be enforced that this part of the shore is accessible to anyone as long as they abide modest clothing rules.
+At Rihaala we have managed to gain our own ‘Rihaala Beach” where rules will be enforced that this part of the shore is accessible to anyone as long as they abide modest clothing rules, just another idealist feature of this halal-holiday destination.
 We also have this rule in two hotels with indoor pools.
 Making keeping modest while travelling easy.
 With a mostly Muslim destination means ease of Muslim lifestyle is guaranteed making prayer halal food and modest clothing common and easily accessible.

 Tunisia bordering the Mediterranean means the waters are warm, with temperatures as high as 28 degrees in summer and very rarely lower than 16 degrees in the winter.
 Making swimming and water activities all of all types far more common and enjoyable, perfect for Muslim families with children to entertain and halal honeymooners hoping to bond over a range of activities together.

 Our hotel” has around ten beach bars in its complex one of these will be completely alcohol-free offering still a range of drinks from smoothies to carbonated drinks with no question of alcoholic options or contamination.
-An ideal option for Muslim couples hoping to relax by the beach and enjoy a drink together without worry.
+An ideal option for Muslim couples hoping to relax by the beach and enjoy a drink together without worry on there halal-holiday.

 For those not too keen on very hot weather try visiting Tunisia later on in the year as with highs of 17-26 degrees from October through to December its ideal for those wanting to escape the cold, but not be too hot!
 In this period it is warm but more bearable for those preferring cool breezes alongside sunshine and lowered temperatures.
 The weather here is fairly constant therefore allowing Tunisia to be a year-round destination in terms of climate.
 From May until October is when the swimming season runs and the sea can get as warm as 28°C.